-Executive Summary: Proposal success rates in the NSF Division of Astronomical Sciences and in NASA Astrophysics have dropped to roughly 15% and 25%, respectively, in 2014.
-In the absence of facilities divestment, the NSF rate is projected to drop to ~10% by 2018.
-Agency data show that this is not principally the result of a decline in proposal merit (the proportion of proposals receiving high rankings is largely unchanged), nor of a shift in proposer demographics (seniority, gender, and institutional affiliation have all remained unchanged), nor of an increase in the number of proposals per investigator (there is only a slight increase in average per-investigator proposal submissions).
+Executive Summary: By 2014 proposal success rates in NASA Astrophysics had dropped to roughly 25% (including mission Guest Observer programs).
+In the NSF Division of Astronomical Sciences proposal success rates dipped to 15% and in the absence of facilities divestment, are projected to drop to 10% by 2018.
+Data across agencies show that this is not principally the result of a decline in proposal merit (the proportion of proposals receiving high rankings is largely unchanged), nor of a shift in proposer demographics (seniority, gender, and institutional affiliation have all remained unchanged), nor of an increase (beyond inflation) in the average requested funding per proposal, nor of an increase in the number of proposals per investigator in any one year.
 Rather, the statistics are consistent with a scenario in which the overall population of investigators has grown, and a larger proportion of these investigators are resubmitting meritorious but unfunded proposals, likely in response to the decreased success rates.
 Recent research on the time cost of proposal writing versus that of producing publishable results suggests that a funding rate of ~6% represents the tipping point below which proposal writing prevents more papers than grants produce.
 However, we suggest a more useful benchmark threshold is ~20%: At this threshold, the opportunity cost is still significant (2-3 papers per successful proposal), and the average investigator submitting a “very good” to “excellent” proposal can expect only a ~50% chance of funding after three attempts.
 In addition, at this average funding rate of 20%, new investigators and those who have gone unfunded in recent years experience an effective funding rate of ~10%, close to the tipping point mentioned above.
 We emphasize that this does not represent an optimally healthy success rate for meritorious science; rather it is a recommended absolute minimum for the viability of the field.
 An aspirational funding rate of 30-35% would be healthy and yet still competitive.

 1. Proposal success rates and demographics trends

 The data clearly indicate that the number of proposals submitted to NASA and NSF in the fields of Astronomy and Astrophysics is increasing faster than the funding available, causing a corresponding drop in success rate.
 The number of individual investigator awards available is also constrained by existing or proposed commitments to space-based missions or ground-based facilities operations.
-In the face of constrained federal budgets, this portfolio balance becomes one of the few knobs that can be used to adjust the proportion on individual research grants which are funded.
+In the face of constrained federal budgets, this portfolio balance becomes one of the few knobs that can be used to adjust the proportion of individual research grants which are funded.
+Another adjustable knob could be the size of the average grant budget, but data indicate that proposal budgets are not growing out of line with inflation.
 The data show that the PIs submitting these proposals have remained a stable demographic entity in terms of race, gender, number of years since PhD, type of institution, and number of proposals submitted per opportunity.
 However, as discussed below, the data do indicate that proposers are now more likely to resubmit their meritorious but unfunded proposals.
 The data therefore suggest that researchers consequently spend more time re-submitting their proposals, often to no avail.
 We consider the impact on scientific productivity in Section 2.

 1.1 Proposal funding rates